SimonLim03/Data-Processing-with-Databricks-Spark/README.md

 ## Results of Analysis and Machine Learning
+- Analysis of New York City Taxi has given a comprehensive overview of total amount of trips in New York.
+Also, it provided a specific time range that taxi drivers can make the highest amounts of trips.
 - Please refer to the hand-over report for findings and insights of the project